 What level of mobile home insurance should I choose?

 Taking out a standard comprehensive policy means you can relax, knowing that everything from your garden furniture to your freezer contents will be protected.
 But most insurance providers offer different levels of cover, so you can choose the right policy for you and your mobile home.
 Most will also give you the chance to add additional options to your policy, if you choose.

 Static caravan insurance will cover the cost of repairing or replacing your holiday home if it’s damaged or destroyed by bad weather.
 It can also cover your static home’s contents if they’re stolen or damaged.

 Do I have to have insurance for my mobile home?

 Mobile home insurance isn’t a legal necessity, but if you don’t have it in place you could find yourself with a nasty bill, should the worst happen.
 When considering whether to take out insurance, it’s worth considering how much your mobile home and its contents would cost you to replace.

 Some mobile home parks may insist you have insurance in place before they’ll let you stay there, so you’ll need to check with your site manager to be sure.

 How much should I insure my mobile home for?

-Is it worth shopping around?
+Is it worth shopping around for mobile home insurance?

 What is BS 3632 and why do I need to know about it?